The 12 Best Hand Creams for Dry, Cracked Skin

 2. Mario Badescu Fruit & Vitamin A Hand Cream

-“I’m a big fan of this cream from Mario Badescu because it’s hydrating (but not too heavy), helps with anti-aging, and has a light fruity scent that I find so appealing.
-I usually apply the cream right before bed to let all that goodness soak in while I sleep.”—Lauren Gniazdowski, VP, Content Operations
+Best Anti-Aging Hand Cream“I’m a big fan of this cream from Mario Badescu because it’s hydrating (but not too heavy), helps with anti-aging, and has a light fruity scent that I find so appealing.
+I also love applying it right before bed to let all that goodness soak in while I sleep.”

 3. Cetaphil Moisturizing Lotion